ottomatica/cli-template/README.md

 > _Note: the command name is what you specify in `exports.command` property of the file, not the name of the file you create._

-As we are using [Yargs](https://www.npmjs.com/package/yargs) for creating these commands, by setting the properties mentioned above, we will also get a nice `--help` command automatically:
+Since we are using [Yargs](https://www.npmjs.com/package/yargs) for creating these commands, by setting the properties mentioned above, we will also get a nice `--help` command automatically:

 ```bash
 $ cli-template start --help